11 Festive ESL Christmas Lessons for Adults

 5. Discuss Christmas and the Spirit of Giving Gifts

-There are so many wonderful Christmas stories out there, but one of my personal favorites is “The Gift of the Magi” is a beautiful short story with a moral befitting the season.
+There are so many wonderful Christmas stories out there, but one of my personal favorites is “The Gift of the Magi.”
+It’s a beautiful short story with a moral befitting the season.

-At the beginning of class, prepare a list of the vocabulary to teach the students ahead of time.
-The language isn’t too difficult, but I suggest pre-teaching the following words:
+At the beginning of class, prepare a list of the vocabulary to teach the students ahead of time—waterfall, magi, valuable, jewels and furnished are all important words to understand for this story.

 Once students are familiar with the vocabulary, read the story as a whole class.
 After you’ve covered the story, ask the following comprehension questions:

 - What are Jim and Della’s two prized possessions?

 - How are the watch chain and Jim alike?
 What qualities do they share?